Cataracts in dogs

 Dogs with cataracts should be monitored carefully as the lens changes can cause painful inflammation in the eye (uveitis).
 If your dog has cataracts and you notice any other changes to the eye such as redness, cloudiness of the surface, or pain you should see your vet as soon as possible.

 Cataracts can be removed from dogs at specialist referral centres.
 Tests are required to make sure the retina is undamaged before surgery as if there is retinal damage the dog may be blind even without the cataract.
 Surgery is done under general anaesthetic and an ultrasonic probe breaks up the thickened lens in a process called phacoemulsification.
 The lens material is then removed.
 Some surgeons place an artificial lens, but if this can’t be done the dog will still be able to see.
 Cataract surgery gives 90% of dog’s good vision at their one-year check-up, but complications can occur and can be serious.
 Surgery is most successful if performed before cataracts become hyper mature and cause inflammation in the eye.
-Surgery for cataracts can cost from £5,000 for one eye.
+Surgery for cataracts can cost from £5,000 for two eyes.

 If your dog has cataracts and you notice any other changes to the eye such as redness, cloudiness of the surface, or pain you should see your vet as soon as possible.